formkit/docs-content/inputs/rating.md

 ## Min/max

-The `min` and `max` props define the minimum and maximum values an end-user can select (and subsequently the number of icons rendered):
+The `min` and `max` props define the minimum and maximum values an end-user can select.
+The `max` determines the number of icons rendered:

 <example
 name="Rating"